MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/additional-controls-for-dynamics-365-for-phones-and-tablets.md

 |Value|The value to display on the slider.|
 |Step|Set the amount to add or subtract from the current value when entering data with this control.|

-## Option sets
+## Choices
  The option set control presents a set of choices for your users to choose from when entering data.
-Use this control for option sets with two or three choices only.
+Use this control for choices with two or three choices only.

 |Property|Description|
 |--------------|-----------------|